Ready to get those pinkies up and enjoy a little bit of tea time in Paris my swank AF friend?

 This historic eatery is also filled with serene paintings from Vincent Lorant-Heilbronn as well as strong architectural features like cornices, moldings, and beveled mirrors.

-They are also best known for their African hot chocolate that’s made with three different types of African chocolates!
+They are also best known for their African hot chocolate that’s made with three different types of African chocolates and that is best enjoyed during winter in Paris.

 However, both their signature hot chocolate and their own premium tea brand pair perfectly with the wealth of decadent goodies you’ll enjoy during the best afternoon tea in Paris.